6th International Berlin Bat Meeting: The human perspective on bats

 - Dr. Susan Tsang on Wildlife Trafficking .
 Dr. Tsang is a Research Associate at the American Museum of Natural History and the National Museum of the Philippines and founder of the consulting company ‘Biodiversitas Global LLS’.

 - Dr. Kirsten Jung on Bats in Anthropogenic landscapes.
 Dr. Jung is a Research Asssociate at the Institute Evolutionary Ecology and Conservation Genomics (Ulm University, Germany).

 - Dr. Tanja Straka on Human Dimensions of Bat Conservation and Management.
-Dr. Straka is a Postdoctoral Researcher at the Leibniz Institute for Zoo and Wildlife Research, Berlin and a member of the International Association of Society and Natural Resources PD committee.
+Dr. Straka is a research fellow at the Institute of Ecology, TU Berlin and former postdoctoral researcher at the IZW.

 Tentative list of sessions